-PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
 PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PO10 Communication : Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
 PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-, 0 /
+• 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 1 1 1 1 1 1 1 2 1 1 1
+CO1 1 1 1 1 2 3 1 2

-CO2 3 2 1 1 1
+CO2 3 2 3 1 2 1 2 2 2 1 2

-CO3 2 3 3 1 1 1 2 1 2
+CO3 1 2 1 1 1 1 3 2 1 1 2

-CO4 2 1 2 2 1 1 1
+CO4 2 1 1 1 2 1 2 3 1 1 2

-CO5 2 2 2 1 1 1 2 1 2
+CO5 2 3 3 1 2 1 1 2 2 2 3 1 2